TAK-NZ/auth-infra/README.md

 ## Background

-The [Team Awareness Kit (TAK)](https://tak.gov/solutions/emergency) provides ire, Emergency Management, and First Responders an operationally agnostic tool for improved situational awareness and a common operational picture.
+The [Team Awareness Kit (TAK)](https://tak.gov/solutions/emergency) provides Fire, Emergency Management, and First Responders an operationally agnostic tool for improved situational awareness and a common operational picture.
 This repo deploys the base infrastructure required to deploy a [TAK server](https://tak.gov/solutions/emergency) along with [Authentik](https://goauthentik.io/) as the authentication layer on AWS.

 The following additional layers are required after deploying this `coe-base-<name>` layer: